yegamble/laravel-tasklist/README.md

 ## About Task list

-A simple digital task list built in laravel and VueJS.
+A simple digital task list built in laravel and VueJS (inclduing VuetifyJS Material Design Framework).

 - Add, Edit, and delete tasks to organise your day
 - Lightweight, works in any server or local computer environment